fortierq/mdbook-pdf/README.md

 This repository demonstrates how to use pdf.js inside mdbook.

-## Get started with a simple example
+## Get started locally with a simple example

 Steps:
 - Fork this repository